humberry/PhoneSMB/README.md

 First you need to download the impacket python module: impacket-0.9.12.tar.gz Then extract \impacket-0.9.12\impacket\ to the side-packages directory.
 And you also need a copy of ntpath.py in your side-package directory.

+The active window is red, so buttons belong either to the local or to the remote side.